-- (a) in the case of a vessel any such manifest may be delivered to the proper officer before the arrival of the vessel; - (b) if the proper officer is satisfied that there was sufficient cause for not delivering the import manifest or import report or any part thereof within twenty-four hours after the arrival of the 25 conveyance, he may accept it at any time thereafter. - (2) The person delivering the import manifest or import report shall at the foot thereof make and subscribe to a declaration as to \the truth of its contents. - (3) If the proper officer is satisfied that the import manifest or import report is in any way incorrect or incomplete, and that there vas no fraudulent intention, he may permit it to be amended or supplemented. - 31.
-(1) The master of a vessel shall not permit the unloading of Imported 35 any imported goods until an order has been given by the proper goods not officer granting entry inwards to such vessel. - (2) No order under sub-section (1) shall be given until an import entry inmanifest has been delivered or the proper officer is satisfied that wards there was sufficient cause for not delivering it. - (3) Nothing in this section shall apply to the unloading of baggage accompanying a passenger or a member of the crew, mail bags, animals, perishable goods and hazardous goods.
+- (a) in the case of a vessel any such manifest may be delivered to the proper officer before the arrival of the vessel; - (b) if the proper officer is satisfied that there was sufficient cause for not delivering the import manifest or import report or any part thereof within twenty-four hours after the arrival of the conveyance, he may accept it at any time thereafter. - (2) The person delivering the import manifest or import report shall at the foot thereof make and subscribe to a declaration as to the truth of its contents. - (3) If the proper officer is satisfied that the import manifest or import report is in any way incorrect or incomplete, and that there was no fraudulent intention, he may permit it to be amended or supplemented. - 31.
+(1) The master of a vessel shall not permit the unloading of Imported any imported goods until an order has been given by the proper goods not officer granting entry inwards to such vessel. - (2) No order under sub-section (1) shall be given until an import entry inmanifest has been delivered or the proper officer is satisfied that wards there was sufficient cause for not delivering it.